 The OCL lawyer independently represents the child’s interest in the proceeding.
 They meet with the child and relay the views and preferences of the child to the court and parties.
 OCL lawyer’s do not file a report with the court; clinician’s do.

-Every case has a unique set of circumstances that they are decided on.
-If you require assistance, we urge you to contact our office to speak with a lawyer.
+Every case has a unique set of circumstances.
+If you require assistance, we urge you to contact our office to speak with a lawyer regarding family law.